 We gratefully receives donations from individuals and organisations who share in the Holy See’s vision of Christian Unity, which has been made manifest in the Ordinariate of Our Lady of Walsingham.

-A number of distinguished individuals have offered to serve as Honorary Vice-Presidents:
+A number of distinguished individuals serve as our Honorary Vice-Presidents:

 - Rt Rev’d Dom David Charlesworth, OSB, Prior Administrator of Buckfast Abbey

-- Fr Ignatius Harrison, CO, Provost of the Birmingham Oratory
+- The Very Rev’d Fr Ignatius Harrison Cong Orat, Provost of the Birmingham Oratory

 - Fra’ Matthew Festing